Sample In-Person ITAA Meeting Script

 Tradition 1: Our common welfare should come first; personal recovery depends on ITAA unity.

-Tradition 2: For our group purpose there is but one ultimate authority—a loving Higher Power as they may express themselves in our group conscience.
+Tradition 2: For our group purpose there is but one ultimate authority—a loving Higher Power as may be expressed through our group conscience.
 Our leaders are but trusted servants; they do not govern.

 Tradition 3: The only requirement for ITAA membership is a desire to stop using internet and technology compulsively.